prasannavl/LiquidState/README.md

 - MoveToState, to move freely between states, without triggers.
 - `PermitDynamic` to support selection of states dynamically on-the-fly.

-For documentation and examples on how to use, take a look at the [Wiki](https://github.com/prasannavl/LiquidState/wiki/Table-of-Contents).
+For documentation, examples on how to use, and release notes, please have a look at the [Wiki](https://github.com/prasannavl/LiquidState/wiki/Table-of-Contents).
+If you find something missing, or incomplete, please feel free to contribute :)